jgnewman/custom-syntax-highlighter/README.md

 # custom-syntax-highlighter

-### Define your own syntax for highlighting code blocks.
+### Define your own syntax for highlighting code blocks!

 So you don't like other syntax highlighters on the market, eh?